Travel.State.Gov > Intercountry Adoption > Country Information > Israel Intercountry Adoption Information

-Terrorist groups and lone-wolf terrorists continue plotting possible attacks in Israel, the West Bank, and Gaza.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
-Violence can occur in Jerusalem and the West Bank without warning.
+Summary: Terrorist groups, lone-wolf terrorists and other violent extremists continue plotting possible attacks in Israel and the West Bank and Gaza.
+Terrorists and violent extremists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
+Violence can occur in Israel and the West Bank and Gaza without warning.
+There has been a marked increase in demonstrations throughout Israel, some with little or no warning.

 Visit our website for Travel to High Risk Areas.

-Israel is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
-Therefore all adoptions between Israel and the United States must meet the requirements of the Convention and U.S. law implementing the Convention.
+Israel is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
+Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Israel.

 Please Note: Adoption in Israel by non-Israeli citizens is rare and is possible only through the Israeli Central Agency for International Adoption.